regenerativeag/regenerativeag.github.io/docs/community-guide/chatrooms.md

 🔒 This room is visible to Members and Active Members.

 ### **`#community-improvement-🙏`**
-Discuss and collaborate on ideas for improving our community.
+Discuss and collaborate on ideas for improving and developing our community.

 🔒 This room is visible to Members and Active Members.